 Ben read Engineering Science with first class honours at the University of Oxford and then stayed on for a D.Phil. under the supervision of Professors Alistair Borthwick and Paul Taylor.
 In 2002, he moved to the US to work with Professor Robert A. Dalrymple at the Johns Hopkins University on coastal engineering research and Smoothed Particle Hydrodynamics (SPH).
 He then spent a year at Ecole Polytechnique Federale de Lausanne (EPFL) in Switzerland working with Prof. Marc Parlange on LES flows over hills.
-In 2005, he moved back to the UK to continue working on SPH with Professors Peter Stansby and Dominique Laurence at the University of Manchester where he was an RCUK Research Fellow (2007-2012), Senior Lecturer (2012-2014) and now Reader (2015-).
+In 2005, he moved back to the UK to continue working on SPH with Professors Peter Stansby and Dominique Laurence at the University of Manchester where he was an RCUK Research Fellow (2007-12), Senior Lecturer (2012-14), Reader (2014-18), and Professor (2018-) as Chair of Computational Hydrodynamics.

-He is a founding member of the Smoothed Particle Hydrodynamics European Research Interest Community (SPHERIC), the international organisation representing the development and use of SPH.
-He has been a member of the Steering Committee since 2005, ran the website from 2005-2015 (http://wiki.manchester.ac.uk/spheric), and is now leading SPHERIC as the new Chair.
-Ben is also a core developer of the open-source SPH codes, SPHysics, SWE-SPHysics (http://www.sphysics.org) and DualSPHysics (http://www.dual.sphysics.org).
+He is a founding member of the Smoothed Particle Hydrodynamics rEsearch and engineeRing International Community (SPHERIC), the international organisation representing the development and use of SPH.
+He has been a member of the Steering Committee since 2005, ran the website from 2005-2015 (http://spheric-sph.org), led SPHERIC as the Chair (2015-2021) and is now Vice-Chair.
+Ben is also a core developer of the leading open-source SPH codes, SPHysics, SWE-SPHysics (http://www.sphysics.org) and DualSPHysics (http://www.dual.sphysics.org).
 He is the leader of the SPH Specialist Group 'SPH@Manchester' in Manchester.

 His research activities include: